-Tan Kah Kee also actively organised public mass aseemblies in Singapore to spread awarenss of the Japanese aggression, and to garner and inspire support from the overseas Chinese in anti-Japanese efforts.
+Tan Kah Kee also actively organised public mass assemblies in Singapore to spread awareness of the Japanese aggression, and to garner and inspire support from the overseas Chinese in anti-Japanese efforts.
 He publicly encouraged the boycott of Japanese goods.

 In 1939, Tan Kah Kee founded Nanyang Fishery and Marine School.

 In 1940, Tan Kah Kee organised the Overseas Chinese Consolation and Inspection Team, and visited Chongqing and Yenan on 26 Mar amidst the ongoing war.

 In 1941, Tan Kah Kee was re-elected as president of the Relief Committee of Nanyang Overseas Chinese for China's Refugees.

 Tan Kah Kee also founded Nanyang Overseas Chinese Normal School in that year.

 On 7 Dec 1941, the Japanese army launched a surprise attack on Pearl Harbour, erupting the Pacific War.
 On 30 Dec 1941, the Overseas Chinese Mobilization Council was set up and led by Tan Kah Kee.